North Fork Mosquito Abatement District

 5. Alteration of operations due to result on RAMP testing, including targeted adulticide application.

 For NFMAD, the thresholds have been established using historical data from the district as well as 5 districts in Utah with similar terrain, the Colorado Mosquito Control division, Alameda Cty.
 Mosquito Control district, and the El Paso Board of Health thresholds for Culex species.
-We further refined the threshold levels in concert with the Delta County Board of Public Health director, Ken Nordstrom, as well as the Colorado Dept. of Public Health.
+We further refined the threshold levels in concert with the Delta County Board of Public Health director, Ken Nordstrom (now retired), as well as the Colorado Dept. of Public Health.
 Population density was considered with all threshold levels for all products.

 General location mapping must be included in the plan, for example, USGS quadrangle map, a portion of a city or county map, or other map, that identifies the geographic boundaries of the area to which the plan applies and location of the surface waters of the state.

 For NFMAD, this has been accomplished using ARC GIS ESRI software in concert with the Delta County Mapping GIS division, providing large wall maps that meet a higher level of requirements for surveying of the district territory and all immediate boundaries.
 Surface waters are mapped, as well as rivers, tributaries of the rivers, ponds, lakes, irrigation ponds from mountain waters, organic and biodynamic farming locations and the springs that feed the internal waters.
+In 2019, NFMAD added the FieldSeeker Computer program to aid mapping of the vast 50 square miles of territory in the District.
+In 2020, mapping was further refined and expanded in FieldSeeker with excellent results.
+This software will continue to be utilized in 2021 upcoming season.

 Water quality standards must be documented if outstanding surface waters have been impaired by a substance which is either an active ingredient or a degradate of such an active ingredient.